Magnus Linklater: Journalist

 Linklater was a candidate for the position of Rector of the University of Aberdeen in 1999 and Rector of University of Edinburgh in the 2006 election, finishing second, behind Scottish Green Party politician Mark Ballard.
-He is a Trustee of his wife's family estate in Perthshire.
+His wife was Veronica Linklater, Baroness Linklater (d.
+2022), a member of the House of Lords from 1997 to 2016; he is a Trustee of her family estate in Perthshire.

 He was a trustee of The New School, Butterstone, an educational and therapeutic provision for children failed by mainstream education.
 The school was forced to close in November 2018 in controversial circumstances and a subsequent enquiry identified significant failings in both management and governance.

 In the 2001 Teissier affair, in which Elizabeth Teissier was awarded a doctorate in sociology for a thesis defending astrology, Linklater succinctly summarised that "the core problem of the incident was that '[Teissier] really believes in astrology.
 And there is the rub.
 If you seriously believe that the stars rule our lives, you have abandoned the most basic tenet of science which is knowledge obtained by observation and experiment.'"
 (Linklater, 2001, cited in Campion, 2016, pp. 90–91) Linklater was criticised for making Teissier into an "ontological criminal: what mattered for Teissier's academic qualification was not the quality of her work but her private beliefs" based on Linklater's alleged position that "the only source of knowledge can be science; the social sciences and humanities are automatically inferior explanatory models."
 The criticisms of Teissier's work, however, were not based on her astrological beliefs but on the poor quality of its scientific content and lack of legitimate sociology.

-Linklater lives in the New Town of Edinburgh, with his wife Veronica, a Liberal Democrat life peer.
-Their house was badly damaged by a fire on New Year's Day 2006, destroying much of his art collection, including paintings by Samuel Peploe and William George Gillies.

 Linklater was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the arts and media in Scotland.

+Personal life

+Linklater lives in the New Town of Edinburgh.
+His house was badly damaged by a fire on New Year's Day 2006, destroying much of his art collection, including paintings by Samuel Peploe and William George Gillies.